 - Combine the oil, ketchup, rice wine vinegar, sriracha, and fish sauce in a bowl.
 Mix well.

-- Baste the chicken with the sauce.
+- Baste the chicken with the sauce and add some sauce inside the cavity of the chicken.
 Place chicken in a baking dish and cover with aluminum foil.

 - Roast for 40 minutes.
-Remove foil and baste chicken again with sauce.
-Return chicken to oven, uncovered, and roast for another 30 minutes, or until juices run clear when you cut between the leg and the thigh or the temperature in the thickest part of the thigh reads 165°F when probed with an instant read thermometer.
+Remove foil and return chicken to oven, uncovered, and roast for another about 30 minutes, or until juices run clear when you cut between the leg and the thigh or the temperature in the thickest part of the thigh reads 165°F when probed with an instant read thermometer.

 - Remove from the oven and allow to rest for at least 15 minutes.